In fact, God loves you right now just as much as he ever will.

 God's Word is very clear.
 He created you with intentionality and purpose (Psalm 139:13).
 You have a reason for existence.

 God is also very clear when it comes to what he thinks about you.
 There is nothing in your past that can keep you from experiencing true freedom and love in Christ.
 There is not a person in your life that can take away the purpose God has given you.
 There is not a single event that removes your worth.
-God is in the business of rewriting stories, and he wants to take every chapter of yours and breathe new life into it.
+God can use your story, and he wants to take every chapter of yours and breathe new life into it.

 He has a plan, and you are part of it.

 So often we feel overlooked and crushed because of the things we've done or the things that happened to us.
 We wonder how we could ever earn the love of God.

 The first people God created — Adam and Eve — had the incredible freedom to walk with God in friendship.
 But Adam and Eve also had the freedom to choose something other than God — sin.
 When Adam sinned, the result was catastrophic.
 Humanity's relationship with God was broken, and we all faced spiritual death.
 Sin separated us from God and, subsequently, his plan and purpose for us.
 When we believe the lie that we know what's best and ignore what God says, we sin.
 When we think or act against the perfect character of God, we sin.
 Sin is rooted deeply in us, and we have a guilty standing before God.
 The Bible says we've all sinned (Romans 3:23) and we will never measure up on our own.